 This year’s growth rates of the Russian pharmaceutical retail market are in no way comparable to those in 2020.
 The panic and the associated rush demand have more or less subsided.
 With the inflation rates at a high level, the purchasing power leaves much to be desired, even despite the impressive income growth in Q2 and Q3.
 In addition, conventional pharmacies are under severe pressure from various online projects, which have been adding more and more services, including express delivery, which in some situations is critical for the consumer.

 The Russian State Duma of the 8th convocation intends to continue working on the draft law that introduces restrictions for the pharmaceutical retail market and wholesale companies.
 At the same time, it is willing to revise certain provisions, including the maximum amount of marketing bonuses.
 While it may seem industry-specific, both the stability of the Russian pharmaceutical retail and the pricing policy at all stages of the movement of goods directly depend on that provision.

-In January—August 2021, the sales of veterinary drugs in the Russian retail market amounted to 15 billion rubles (retail prices, VAT included), up 5.5% in monetary terms (rubles) from January—August 2020.
-The inflation rate is still the most important factor for the growth rates.
-In physical terms, the sales declined, and the growth rate in minimum dosage units (MDU) was 5.1%, with the sales volume of 116.1 million MDUs.
+From January to October 2021, the sales of veterinary drugs in the Russian retail market amounted to RUB 18.5 billion (retail prices, VAT included), up 5% from January–October 2020.
+The most important factor for the growth rates was the inflation rate, as well as higher demand for premium segment products in certain regions.
+In minimum dosage units (MDU), the growth rate was –5.1%, with the sales volume of 144 million MDUs.